busbud/coding-challenge-frontend-b/README.md

 ## Technical improvements

-- Secure the partner token
+- Securing the partner token
-- Create tests
+- Creating unit tests
-- Add comments to methods and compenents minimaly
+- Adding comments to methods and compenents at least
-- Use Redux in stand of [React Router](https://github.com/ReactTraining/react-router)
+- Using Redux in stand of [React Router](https://github.com/ReactTraining/react-router)
-- Use react-material color theme and factoring color in variable SASS
+- Using react-material color theme and factoring color in variable SASS

 ## Functional improvements

-- Found and use a really React [Material](https://material.io/) date picker (or create one)
+- Creating and using a better React [Material](https://material.io/) date picker
-- Improve the dropdown autocomplete or use an existing one
+- Improving the dropdown autocomplete or using an existing one
-- Improve user experience with the partial loading departures
+- Improving the user experience with the partial loading departures